auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 ## Virtual Memory

-Passwords and have a nasty habit of showing up in swap files.
-Any program that ever handles a password should endeavor to try to prevent this from happening.
+Passwords and keying material have a nasty habit of showing up in swap files.
+Any program that ever handles ephemeral keys should endeavor to prevent this from happening.
 Administrators of authentication servers need to be aware of this issue and take steps to mitigate it.

+Administrators might consider disabling swap on authentication servers, or at least ensure that it is encrypted with a truly ephemeral key.

-Implementors can improve the situation by using `mlock` system call on Linux to try to prevent certain memory pages from being written to swap, or whatever the best solution is on modern Linux.
-There are presumably comparable features offered by many other operating systems.
+Implementors can improve the situation by using `mlock` system call on Linux to try to prevent certain memory pages from being written to swap.
+This issue is particularly relevant when end-to-end encryption is involved.
+Consider an unlocked password manager or ssh agent running on an end-user device, for example.

-Administrators of authentication servers might consider disabling swap on that server, or at least ensuring that it is encrypted with a truly ephemeral key.
+Modern Linuxes might offer a better option than `mlock`, and there are comparable features offered by most other operating systems.
+Setting up a thread to increment a counter once a second in certain memory pages might be another solution worth considering.[^memory-polling]

-I do realize that comprehensively tackling this issue isn't realistic in many contemporary scenarios, especially when client-side devices or virtual machines are involved, but this lamentable state of affairs can always be improved by ensuring that passwords do not persist for long in memory, and are zeroed out as soon as possible.
+I do realize that comprehensively tackling this issue isn't realistic in many contemporary scenarios, especially when client-side devices or virtual machines are involved, but this lamentable state of affairs can always be improved by ensuring that passwords and other ephemeral keys do not persist for long in memory, and are zeroed out as soon as possible.

 Thus the G3P is designed such that the password can be permanently forgotten before 99.99% of the hashing algorithm has been computed.
 Professional password